 A glance at the night sky above Earth shows that some stars are much brighter than others.
 However, the brightness of a star depends on its composition and how far it is from the planet.

-Astronomers define star brightness in terms of apparent magnitude (how bright the star appears from Earth) and absolute magnitude (how bright the star appears at a standard distance of 32.6 light years, or 10 parsecs).
+Astronomers define star brightness in terms of apparent magnitude — how bright the star appears from Earth — and absolute magnitude — how bright the star appears at a standard distance of 32.6 light-years, or 10 parsecs.
+(A light-year is the distance light travels in one year — about 6 trillion miles, or 10 trillion kilometers.)
 Astronomers also measure luminosity — the amount of energy (light) that a star emits from its surface.

 Measuring star brightness is an ancient idea, but today astronomers use more precise tools to obtain the calculation.

 From Greek to modern times